You are currently viewing Isotonix Lawsuit

-Isotonix is a dietary supplement company that manufactures and sells wellness and health products under Market America Inc. However, the company has recently faced many legal issues with its parent company.
+Isotonix is a dietary supplement company that manufactures and sells health and wellness products through Market America Inc. However, the company has recently faced many legal issues with its parent company.
+This well-known name has recently been embroiled in legal disputes by its parent company.

-This famous name has recently been dragged into legal battles by its parent company.
-In addition to this lawsuit and a notice from the FDA, concerns are raised about the safety and marketing practices of the manufacturers of Isotonix-type products.
+In addition to this lawsuit and an FDA notice, concerns have been raised about the safety and marketing practices of manufacturers of Isotonix-type products.
 Yet what exactly are these allegations, and what does that warning from the FDA contain?
-We turn our full attention to all these other angles and find out what this news could signal for consumers.
+We turn our full attention to these other angles and determine what this news could signal for consumers.

 What is Isotonix?

 In 2004, Market America introduced Isotonix, a line of dietary supplements.
-Also known as MLM (multilevel marketing) was the company behind the launch.
+Also known as MLM (multilevel marketing) was the company was behind the launch.
+This is how Isotonix works:

 Product Line: